TABLE OF CONTENTS

 15.1.
 If you book a Vehicle online:

 15.1.1.
-You may prepay for your booking, (however you make the booking) for example, the daily rental charge of the Vehicle and accessories for the Hire Period and for any additional services or products.
+You may prepay for your booking, (however you make the booking) for example, the daily rental charge of the Vehicle and Accessories for the Hire Period and for any additional services or products.
 Your means of payment will be debited by the agreed amount but you will not receive an invoice for that prepayment as the confirmation email will be deemed the receipt for this.
-Once you have returned the Vehicle to us then we will establish whether any additional fees or charges apply and will supply an invoice to show the entire cost of the Hire Period.
-This invoice will be sent to you via email..
+Once you have returned the Vehicle to us then we will establish whether any additional fees or charges apply and will supply an invoice to show the full charge for the Hire Period.
+This invoice will be sent to you via email.

 16. WHAT IF I WANT TO CANCEL OR MODIFY MY BOOKING?

 16.1.2.
-We will charge you for a reservation amendment fee as set out in the Tariff Guide each time you amend any details of your booking once the Hire Period starts.
+We will charge you for a Reservation Amendment (or Modification) Charge as set out in the Tariff Guide each time you amend any details of your booking and you give us less than 48 hours notice before the Hire Period is due to start or for any modifications that you wish to make once the Hire Period has started.